nosas/blog/minimax_mancala/article.md

 Suppose we're playing a 2-player turn-based game where each player has a choice between two actions per turn.
 The branching factor, `b`, will be equal to 2.
-We'll configure the algorithm to search to a depth of 3, which will set the variable `d` equal to 3.
+We'll configure the algorithm to search to a depth of 3 - that is, we'll consider the player's possible moves, the opponent's responses, and the player's responses to the opponent's responses - which will set the variable `d` equal to 3.

 Given the variables `b`=2 and `d`=3, the algorithm will generate the following tree structure: